stephengold/Maud/README.md

 ### Selecting bones

-Maud offers many ways to select a bone.
+Maud provides many ways to select a bone.

-The "Bone -> Select" submenu enables you to select bones in the target model by name:
+The "Bone -> Select" submenu enables you to select a bone in the target model by name:

  + from among all bones in the selected skeleton, or